Skip to main content

 Minute 6-7: Audit Your Plugins

-Remove: Plugins you never configured, plugins for features you don't use, duplicates, leftover "Coming Soon" plugins.
+Remove: Plugins you never configured, plugins for features you don't use, duplicates (two caching plugins, two security plugins), leftover "Coming Soon" or "Maintenance Mode" plugins.

 Minute 7-8: Check Your Images